merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 You can specify one or more long-format output modes using the `--output-modes` parameter.
 The mode names must exactly match to one of the available modes from the `--list-available-modes` output.

 {{ codestart }}
-anvi-estimate-metabolism -c %(contigs-db)s --output-modes kofam_hits
+anvi-estimate-metabolism -c %(contigs-db)s --output-modes hits
 {{ codestop }}

 **Using multiple output modes**